-I’m afraid of allowing my soul to slowly shrivel up and dry out from a lack of passion and purpose, curiosity and adventure.
+I’m afraid of allowing my soul to slowly shrivel up and dry out from lack of passion and purpose, or curiosity and adventure.

 Not all fear is negative.
 Some fears propel us to take action in our lives.

-I came across an old advert on YouTube yesterday Bleu De Chanel : The Film ft Gaspard Ulliel (you can click to view on YouTube).
-The advert was played on UK television in 2010.
-The last year of my legal career when my soul was rumbling away with its cry for freedom.
+I came across an old advertisement on YouTube yesterday, Bleu De Chanel: The Film featured Gaspard Ulliel ( and the video is below).
+The advertisement was played on the United Kingdom’s television in 2010, the last year of my legal career when my soul was rumbling away with its cry for freedom.

 I’m not a fan of advertising and, obviously, I didn’t go out and buy the aftershave.
 Yet, Gaspard nailed exactly what I felt inside.
 He stoked the fires within, leaving me with a chill running up my spine, and goosebumps on my skin.
 He spoke my heart’s desires.

 The time came when the rumbles of my soul finally erupted, and enough was finally enough.
 I found my voice and my cry was freedom—to be free to make my own choices.
 To make my own rules to live by.
 To live by my own moral compass.
 To decide for me what is right and wrong.

 Free from the effects of the opinion and judgement of others.
 To no longer need to fit in a box—a cage of fear.

 Freedom to ride the wheel of fortune, to make mistakes, to crash and burn, to rise again, to die a million little deaths and be reborn over and over.